THE PATHOLOGY OF POWER:

 “In

-the Church where the light is brightest, the shadows are darkest.”
+the Church where the light is brightest, the shadows are

 It is the lamp set upon a hill.
-It is a light to the nations.
+It is a light to the

-from, Jesus Christ, Who emptied himself of power and came among
+an egregious defection from, Jesus Christ, Who emptied himself

-us as one who serves.
-Yet even here, where the light prevails, the
+of power and came among us as one who serves.
+Yet even here,

-shadows linger, and the brighter the light the deeper the shadows.
+the light the deeper the shadows.
+Here, encountering what is

-Here, encountering what is most noble, we also encounter what is
+most noble, we also encounter what is base.

 “And

-glory of them; for to me they are delivered, and to whom
+power, and the glory of them; for to me they are

-I will, I give them.”
+delivered, and to whom I will, I give them.”

 (St. Luke 4.5-6)

-Ponder that carefully.
-While the evil one
+carefully.
+While the evil one is indeed

 “the